dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

         self.y_train = y_train
 ```

 This shows that when we create a new class object, we choose the number of neighbors we want to find.
 It automatically defaults to 5.
 As mentioned above, when calling the `fit()` method, it will store the data to be used when we want to make a prediction.
-X_train represents a matrix of data which we will pull our neighbors from, and y_train are the target values for X_train.
+X_train represents a matrix of data which we will pull our neighbors from, and y_train contains the class labels for X_train.
 For example:

 ```python
 X_train = [[1, 2, 3],        y_train = [0,